jamesgualtieri/game0-Undercooked/README.md

 Difficulties Encountered:

 I have only a very basic understanding of OpenGL and its subsequent implementations, so it took me a while to get used to the syntax and understand how the base code works.
 In addition, I found it difficult to get the orientation and position of the collected items to work properly.
+In addition, getting the export code for the meshes to work properly was quite challenging, working with the Blender documentation specifically.
+This all is in addition to the fact that I am not particularly familiar with creating assets to begin with.

 Good Code: